The Big Differences in Cost of Living in Miami vs. New York

 What Salary Do You Need to Live Comfortably in Miami?

-According to the 50/30/20 budget, which accounts for your basics (50% of your salary), wants (30%), and savings (20%), if you are single, without children, you must earn between $60,000 to $70,000 a year to live comfortably in Miami-Dade County.
+According to the 50/30/20 budget, which accounts for your basics (50% of your salary), wants (30%), and savings (20%), if you are single, without children, you must earn around $69,000 a year to live comfortably in Miami-Dade County.
+Please note, that is the larger regional area of the county.
 Of course, everyone’s definition of comfort is slightly different, and it largely depends on your interpretation, considering Miami has a substantial luxury housing market.

 However, this figure represents what it would take to afford modest necessities and have a bit of disposable income left over.
-In New York, you would need at least $115,000 of gross annual income to live equivalently due to state and city income taxes (based on 2022 numbers).
+In New York, you would need at least a $138,000 annual salary to live comfortably as a single person.

 How Much Cheaper Is Miami Than New York City?